-- There is no fee to take the assessment test and no appointment is needed.
+- There is no fee to take the initial assessment test, however there is a $10.00 retest fee.

 - This is an untimed test; allow 2-3 hours to take the test.

 - Children are not allowed in the testing center and must not be left unattended.

 - Assessment scores in Reading are valid indefinitely.
 Accuplacer scores in Sentence Skills (English) and ESL are valid for six (6) semesters and assessment scores in Mathematics

 are valid for four (4) semesters following the test date (excluding summer session).

-- Students who have taken the Accuplacer at another MnSCU institution and have applied to Century College must have their scores verified by the Century College Assessment staff. (please see contact information at the bottom of the page)
+- Students who have taken the Accuplacer at another MnSCU institution and have applied to Century College must have their scores verified by the Century College Testing Center staff. (please see contact information at the bottom of the page)

 - Students who did not take the Accuplacer at another MnSCU institution or did not verify their assessment scores, must

-have an official copy of their scores mailed or faxed 651.779.5811 to the Century College Assessment Center from the institution where they took the assessment test.
+have an official copy of their scores mailed or faxed 651.779.5811 to the Century College Testing Center from the institution where they took the assessment test.

 - We accept ACT test scores 21 or above on Reading, 18 or above on English and 22 or above on Mathematics.

 - ACT Reading and English test scores are valid for six (6) semesters and the mathematics test score is valid for four (4) semesters following the test date (excluding summer session).

 Upon completion of assessment testing, students will meet with an Assessment Advisor to review their scores and learn about resulting placement levels in Reading, English, and Mathematics.
 Additionally, Assessment Advisors will provide students with direction on completing specific entrance steps and help students brainstorm initial ideas for first semester courses.
 By the end of the meeting, the student and advisor will have created a checklist and contact sheet which will help the student move forward in enrolling at Century.